 Firstly, you'll need to register your intention to submit an application for this fellowship.
 Registration must be completed online via HRC Gateway.
-Following registration, you'll need to submit a full application online via HRC Gateway using the 2020 Pacific health CDA application form below, and then send a hardcopy of this application to the HRC.
+Following registration, you'll need to submit a full application online via HRC Gateway using the application form below.

 Got a question?

 If you have a question about this fellowship, please email our Manager of Pacific Research Investment, Ms Tolotea Lanumata, or phone Tolotea on 09 303 5224.